 In addition to these two new environments, academics at Bath will continue to have access to GW4’s regional Isambard HPC service.

-With the new cloud environment, Bath's research students and academics will get:
+With the new cloud environment, Bath's academics and research students will get:

-- A large diversity of compute and data storage options that can meet evolving research needs
+- A large diversity of cutting edge compute options, regularly updated to meet evolving research needs

 Proof of concept pilot